tgvaughan/feast/README.md

 =======================================

-This is a small [BEAST 2](http://www.beast2.org) package which contains some additions to the core functionality.
+This is a small [BEAST 2](http://www.beast2.org) package which contains additions to the core functionality.
+The common thread which connects these additions is that they all work to increase the flexibility of BEAST and to empower users to set up a broader range of analyses without needing to write additional Java code.

+That is, you won't find new models here, but you will find different ways to combine existing models and make certain tasks easier.

 [![Build Status](https://travis-ci.org/tgvaughan/feast.svg?branch=master)](https://travis-ci.org/tgvaughan/feast)